On the Border: "My Man"

 Bernie Leadon's "My Man" is a tribute to Gram Parsons, who had died of a drug overdose in September 1973.
 Leadon and Parsons had been members of the pioneering country-rock band The Flying Burrito Brothers.
 In the lyrics, Leadon makes reference to Parsons' song "Hickory Wind" ("like a flower he bloomed till that old hickory wind called him home") which appeared on the Byrds' groundbreaking country-rock album Sweetheart of the Rodeo in 1968, the only Byrds album Parsons appeared on.

 "On the Border"

 A hard rock song, the track was inspired by the Watergate scandal and fears of the government overstepping its bounds and infringing on people's privacy.
-Barely audible at the end of the song, Glenn Frey can be heard whispering "Say Goodnight, Dick," a line made famous by Dan Rowan of Rowan and Martin but in this case referring to Richard Nixon's resignation.
+Barely audible at the end of the song, Glenn Frey can be heard whispering "Say Goodnight, Dick", a line made famous by Dan Rowan of Rowan and Martin but in this case referring to Richard Nixon's resignation.
 Nixon would indeed resign five months after the release of the album.
-Henley however judged the song they wrote a "clumsy, incoherent attempt" as they were still learning how to write.
+Henley, however, judged the song they wrote to be a "clumsy, incoherent attempt" as they were still learning how to write.
 According to Henley, the song was supposed to be "an R&B-type song" but missed the mark.